Privacy (album): Critical reception

 Privacy was critically panned upon its release.
 Many criticized her stray from her signature sound, especially for the lead single "Je Marche A L'envers".
 Michael Ferreira of Allmusic noted the album lacked in production and writing compared to her debut album.
 He also stated that much of the album felt like was made of filler and contained a mixture of lacking jazz and funk songs and solid R&B and Pop.

+Commercial Performance

+Privacy made a strong debut on the SNEP chart, entering at number twenty-five and marking the third-highest debut of the week, behind only the Titanic soundtrack and Zebda's Essence Ordinaire.
+In its second week, the album climbed to a peak position of number thirteen.
+The album underperformed compared to her previous effort, No Soucy !.
+Over the following six weeks, it gradually fell down the charts before exiting in October.
+However, it continued to reappear in the lower half of the chart throughout 1999.
+In total, Privacy spent thirteen weeks on the SNEP chart and was certified gold just three months after its release.

+In Belgium, the album peaked at number twenty-nine and spent twenty weeks on the chart.